 How Does Property Mitigation Affect Insurance Policies?

 Seeking medical attention after a storm should be your priority if you or a loved one is injured.
 The next step is to contact your insurance company if your home or business is damaged.
 Filing a Louisiana hurricane damage insurance claim is a lengthy process, especially since others will be filing claims at the same time.
-But it’s also important to discuss property damage mitigation expectations with your insurer.
+But it’s also important to discuss expectations for property damage mitigation with your insurer.
 If needed, they should be able to refer you to a contractor for help if it’s unsafe and/or requires skills and tools the average person doesn’t have.

 Most insurance policies require property owners to mitigate damage after a hurricane or other natural disaster.
 Even if your policy doesn’t specify this duty, there’s a level of implied responsibility on the homeowner to do what’s reasonable to prevent additional damage.